mbrk/fiware-orion-mintaka/README.md

 A node.js client to interact with https://github.com/telefonicaid/fiware-orion

 This module is WORK IN PROGRESS.
-So it is NOT SUITED FOR PRODUCTION!
+NOT SUITED FOR PRODUCTION!

 ## Installation